 Suvi Mononen: Six Breaths to Belonging

 Six Breaths to Belonging is an experimental, visual and poetic play about loosing a sense of belonging and cherishing the unknown.
-The inspiration for the film comes from bodily extremist experiences and time, when body and mind were no longer the same.
+The inspiration for the film came from a bodily extreme experience, when body and mind were no longer one.

 Mika Ruohola: Jännityksen voittaminen (Overcoming tension)